undrfined/Hydround/README.md

 sudo ./install.sh
 ```
 # How to launch?
-Once you compile Hydround, you should run the binary file named 'Hydround':
+Once you compile Hydround, you should run the binary file named 'hydround':
 ```
 ./hydround
 ```